angular-ui-tree/angular-ui-tree/README.md

     $ gulp test:e2e

     > Note: make sure you have the example website running on port `9000` (using the `$ gulp serve` command)

+*Windows: If your e2e tests are failing, run the command prompt as an administrator. ([See symlink issue](https://github.com/ben-eb/gulp-symlink/issues/33))*

 ####Deploy examples